AdguardTeam/CodeGuidelines/Go/Go.md

     }
     ```

 - <a href="#li-d027c6cd" id="li-d027c6cd" name="li-d027c6cd">§</a> Be aware of structure alignment as well as the number of [pointer bytes][ptr].
-Exceptions could be made if a suboptimal alignment produces significantly better readability.
+Exceptions could be made if a suboptimal alignment is required to preserve order to e.g. lower the diff in a configuration file.

     ```go
     // Bad!
 Lots of padding between the uint64s and bools.
 Pointers are at the